edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 -   **Interact with a sample Next.js, Nuxt3, Astro, Remix, Qwik, or Vue project on {{ PRODUCT }}.**

     [Set up a sample project](#creating-a-property--sample-project-) by autogenerating a Github repository and connecting it to {{ PRODUCT }}.
-This project uses our CLI to take a CDN-as-code approach for CDN configuration management.
+This project takes a CDN-as-code approach for CDN configuration management.

 ### Creating a Property ({{ PORTAL }}) {/*creating-a-property-*/}